OCM Controllers

 - kro

-The primary purpose of the OCM controllers is simple: Deploy an OCM resource from an OCM component version into a Kubernetes cluster.
+The primary purpose of OCM Controllers is simple: Deploy an OCM resource from an OCM component version into a Kubernetes cluster.

-While the OCM controllers technically can be used standalone, they require kro and a deployer, e.g. FluxCD, to deploy an OCM resource into a Kubernetes cluster.
-The OCM controller deployment, however, does not contain kro or any deployer.
+While the OCM controllers technically can be used standalone, it requires kro and a deployer, e.g. FluxCD, to deploy an OCM resource into a Kubernetes cluster.
+The OCM controllers deployment, however, does not contain kro or any deployer.
 Please refer to the respective installation guides for these tools:

 Getting Started